About The

 GULF BREEZE

-The City of Gulf Breeze is located on the intracoastal waterway, just north of Pensacola Beach.
-With just 6,000 residents, it has a small-town feel to it and yet it has the only zoo in the area.
-The Gulf Breeze Chamber of Commerce has more information.
+Gulf Breeze is located on the intracoastal waterway, just north of Pensacola Beach.
+With just 6,000 residents, it has a small-town feel to it.
+Be careful when driving here, AAA has issued an advisory basically calling the City of Gulf Breeze overly aggressive traffic enforcers.
+They want your money....in the worst way.
+Stay on Pensacola Beach instead.

 Just east of Gulf Breeze is Naval Live Oaks, which according to the Florida Game and Fish commission is one of the two best areas to view wildlife in the State of Florida.